edakturk14/ethereum-developer-resources/CONTRIBUTING.md

 # Contribution Guidelines

+Thank you for investing your time in contributing to Ethereum Developer Resources!

 Please ensure your pull request adheres to the following guidelines:

 - Search previous suggestions before making a new one, as yours may be a